-- Students must keep workstations and classroom areas clean, sanitary, and clutter free at all times. - Students must clean their stations, including the floor, after each service. - Hair must be swept up immediately after a service is completed, before blow drying. - Personal workstations must be cleaned at the end of the day, prior to clocking out for the day.

-• Students may have their hair or other services done Tuesday through Thursday.
-To receive a service, students must do the following prior to starting the service:
+- Future Professionals must keep workstations and classroom areas clean, sanitary, and clutter free at all times. - Future Professionals must clean their stations, including the floor, after each service. - Hair must be swept up immediately after a service is completed, before blow drying. - Clinic stations must be cleaned at the end of the day, prior to clocking out for the day. - Future Professionals may have their hair or other services done Tuesday through Thursday.
+To receive a service, Future Professionals must do the following prior to starting the service: - a.

-- a.
 Get approval from Clinic Floor Learning Leader - b.
 Be scheduled off the service books by Front Desk. - c.
 Check-in as a guest at the Front Desk - d.
 Receive consultation by a Learning Leader BEFORE starting service - e.
 Pay for service supplies including, perms, tints, bleaches, rinses, conditioning, treatments, manicures, nails, etc. - f.
-If a service guest comes in and the service desks needs the students involved with the service, then students must reschedule their personal service and complete the guest appointment. - g.
-Personal services are considered rewards and scheduled for students who are up to date with all projects, tests, and worksheets.
+If a service guest comes in and the service desks needs the Future Professionals involved with the service, then Future Professionals must reschedule their personal service and complete the guest appointment. - g.
+Personal services are considered rewards and scheduled for Future Professionals who are up to date with all practicals, exams, and clinic practical worksheets.
 School assignments and successful learning are the priority.